 You can see that with a little sleuthing the order of magnitude begins to quickly multiply.

 It’s not any easier to answer here as it’s ever been in any other post we share.
-As is often the case we see ascertain our data remotely and as such we are limited in a number ways, this case was no exception.
-We will however provide a post later better dissecting the payload, or at least we hope we will.
+As is often the case, we ascertain our data remotely and we are limited in a number ways.
+This case was no exception.

-As for the how, we did try to scan several of the compromised website in attempt to identify the vector, but we had little luck.
-While we were unable to find a much coveted silver bullet that tied them together, there was more in what we didn’t find than one might think.
+As for the how, we did try to scan several of the compromised websites in an attempt to identify the vector, but we had very little luck.
+While we were unable to find the much coveted “silver bullet” that tied them together, there was more in what we didn’t find than one might think.

-For instance, a few of them were using Drupal, others were using WordPress and ofcourse our Joomla friends were in on the action too.
-While this does not tell us the access vector, it does tell us it’s platform agnostic.
+For instance, a few of them were using Drupal, others were using WordPress and of course our Joomla friends were in on the action too.
+While this does not tell us the access vector, it does tell us the malware is platform agnostic.

 From this we can make a very educated assumption that the attackers are more than likely using a suite of tools to exploit these websites.
-From Brute Force attacks against the various platform admin panels to gain access control, to exploiting known or new vulnerabilities in any of the various applications.
-What is curious though is whether it’s all in one tool or kit and whether the payloads are being created independent of the platforms.
+From brute force attacks against the various platforms’ admin panels for access control, to exploiting known or new vulnerabilities in any of the application code.
+What is curious though, is whether they are using an all-in-one tool or kit, and whether the payloads are being created independent of the platforms.
 Often, what we see is a payload specific to a platform which is later adapted or enhanced for other platforms.
 To find something like these attacks so tightly integrated and intertwined talks to an interesting trend.

 Are you a webmaster?
 Do you own a web site?
-Please do your part securing your site so it is not added to these compromised Website Mesh Networks.
+Please do your part by securing your site so it is not added to these compromised website mesh networks.
 There are various tools you can use to scan your websites and clean them up if they are infected, leverage them.
 Don’t get caught with your pants down!